JecaTosovic/WaterNetworkAnalysis/docs/source/PyMOLplugin.rst

     Provide a MDanalysis selection string.
 The
     geometric mean of the selected atoms will be used as the center.
-    This selection is handeled by MDanalysis whos selection language is similar in most instances but not identical to PyMOL.
+    This selection is handeled by MDanalysis whose selection language is similar in most instances but not identical to PyMOL.
 For more information see `MDanalysis <https://www.mdanalysis.org/docs/documentation_pages/selections.html#simple-selections>`_.